SLabneuron/e-learning-opamp-sims/README.md

-# e-learning: Op-Amp sims
+# Welcome to e-learning: Op-Amp sims

- This simulator is designed as a learning tool for operational amplifiers (op-amps), focusing on first-order active filters (currently).
+Our simulator provides a dynamics, user-friendly platform for mastering the intricacies of operational amplifiers, with a current focus on first-order active filters.
- The project also serves as an introductory material for learning GUI operations in Python.
- The content will be updated regularly.
- For feature requests, please submit Pull Requests.
- I'm grateful for your request, and wellcome for you.
+It's perfect for students, educators, and enthusiasts looking to deepen their understanding of electronics through interactive learning.

+## Quick Start
+To get started with the op-amp simulator:

+1. Ensure you have Python 3.9 and above installed on Windows 11.
+2. Close the repository to your local machine.
+3. Install the required libraries using 'pip install library-name' (ex. pip install numpy).
+4. Run the main application file to launch the simulator.

+We're committed to continuous improvement and eagerly await your suggestions and contributuions.
+Thank you for being a part of our learning community!

-## Environments
+### Environments (recommended)

 - Windows 11
 - Python 3.9 and above

-## Libraries
+### Libraries

 - os
 - numpy